 - work like a regular binky

-- might get chewed up once teeth come out, so must be replace with something stronger
+- might get chewed up once teeth come out, so must be replaced with something stronger

 Chewing rings: Soft, rubber or silicone rings babies can hold and chew